HSLdevcom/digitransit-site/src/pages/en/developers/apis/1-routing-api/1-graphiql/index.md

 ## Reading schema docs

-By clicking **< Docs** in the upper right corner of GraphiQL, you can open the **Documentation Explorer**.
+By clicking the documentation icon in the upper left corner of GraphiQL you can open the **Documentation Explorer**.
 Then, clicking **query: QueryType** will open up a list of all available top level queries.

 ![GraphiQL](./GraphiQL-docs.png)

 From here you can check e.g. **alerts**, which describes what can be queried using that top level.
-It says "Get all alerts active in the graph".
+It says "Get all active alerts".

 ![GraphiQL](./GraphiQL-alerts.png)